Skip to content

 . .
 CH2OH

-Haworth Projections of D and L from Monosaccharides
+Determining D and L Configurations from Haworth Projections

-Click to show Haworth Projections of D and L from Monosaccharides example problem
+Click to show Determining D and L Configurations from Haworth Projections example problem

 . \ .
 OH .
 HO . / .

-Above is a Haworth projection of the monosaccharide α-D-talose.
-Which one of the following Haworth projections is of the monosaccharide α-L-talose?
+Above is a Haworth projection of the monosaccharide α-D-lyxose.
+Which one of the following Haworth projections is of the monosaccharide α-L-lyxose?

 Matching Common Polysaccharides to Descriptions